gtoffoli/commons-language/nlp/spacy_custom/hr/README.md

 # Prototyping the spaCy language model for Croatian

+I don't know the Croatian language, but I wanted to extend to Croatian some text evaluation functions, concerning text complexity and readability, already being developed for English, Italian, Greek and Spanish on top of spaCy in an OS collaborative learning platform, inside an Erasmus+ project.
+Since a spaCy language models for Croatian was missing, I've tried to build it myself.

-The code is intended for documentation of work done, results and problems met.
+The code in this directory complements this documentation of work done, results and problems met.

 ## Language resources used